a1v0/a1v0.de/draft-articles/remote-instance-spoke-with-multiple-remote-instances.md

 ServiceNow's Remote Instance Spoke is a great, user-friendly tool for allowing two systems to keep each other's records harmonised.

-There's one huge flaw, though: **it only supports one single remote instance.** This is an inconvenient fact, because there are many use-cases for wanting to sync with multiple instances.
+There's one huge flaw, though: **it only supports one single remote instance.** ServiceNow has hard-coded one specific connection alias into the Flow Actions.
+This is an inconvenient fact, because there are many use-cases for wanting to sync with multiple instances.

 This article will explain how to enable multiple remote connections.